Alan-w92/Data-Market-Place-Lab-Guide/workshops/workshop-template/LabGuide100.md

 ![](./images/100/lab100-12.png)

--   Scroll further down the form and select **DataMarketPlace** for the VCN, select the only subnet option, and use **DataMP** for the hostname prefix.
+-   Scroll further down the form and select **DataMarketPlace** for the VCN, select the subnet option with ASHBURN AD1, and use **DataMP** for the hostname prefix.

 ![](./images/100/lab100-13.png)